uma-taulia/Taulia-Tech-Assessment/README.md

 - Run "git clone" command in Terminal (or Ubuntu for Windows) to copy the repository to your personal computer.
 - Open VS Code with your cloned repository.
 - In two seperate Terminals, use "npm start" and "npm run build".
-- Go into the Google Chrome and use localhost:3000 as the domain.
+- Go into a Google Chrome browser and use localhost:3000 as the domain.